 What Are Fun Commander Themes?

 There are many fun edh themes.
-A few examples are tribal decks, group hug, super friends, big mana, and aggro.
+A few that come to mind are tribal decks, group hug, super friends, big mana, and aggro.
 There are countless others as well.
 For now, let’s get right into the explanations.

 Tribal